tiagokall/pm2-bashhook/README.md

 ## Description

-This is a form from `pm2-githook` and the only difference is it only run the hook scripts, not fetch the repository.
+This is a fork from `pm2-githook` and the only difference is it only run the hook scripts, not fetch the repository.

 ## Install